IBMSpectrumComputing/lsf-drmaa/README.md

 # lsf-drmaa

 This is a fork of the original FedStage DRMAA for LSF created in 2008.
 It currently has been certified to work on LSF upto version 9.1.2, but likely works with more recent versions.
-Community contributions are allows so long as you follow the IBM modified DCO process articulated below and in the IBMDCO.md file within this repository.
+Community contributions are allowed so long as you follow the IBM modified DCO process articulated below and in the IBMDCO.md file within this repository.
 We welcome your pull requests.

 ## Release Information